captbobo/my-reads/README.md

 iReads
 ---
-### Search, add and organize books you have read, want to read and currently reading.
+_Search, add and organize books you have read, want to read and currently reading._

+---

 This practice-project, or assignment was: